grisp/grisp_cryptoauth/README.md

 * The signature size is 64 bytes max, hence you should sign the device certificate over the P-256 curve
 * The above point means that you need to use a P-256 based CA key
 * The validity dates must align with an expire time of years, e.g. multiples of 365 days
-* Like OpenSSL we use utcTime before (including) 2049 and generalTime afterwards
+* Like OpenSSL we use utcTime before (including) 2049 and generalTime afterwards for certificate validity

 [1] https://ww1.microchip.com/downloads/en/Appnotes/20006367A.pdf